chesterwizzle/Haikuverse/README.md

         *   **Achievement Unlocking:** Achievements are awarded by backend triggers.
 For example, when `updateLikeCount` increments a star's `likeCount` to a milestone, it idempotently calls `awardAchievement`, which updates the creator's `public_profile` and creates an `achievement_unlocked` notification.
         *   **Comment Moderation:** Submitting a comment triggers the `submitStarComment` function, which runs a Gemini harm check.
 If safe, it creates a `pending_approval` comment and a `new_comment` notification.
 The star owner, viewing this in their `NotificationsScreen`, can then approve or reject (triggering `moderateStarComment`), or report the comment for abuse.

+*   **In-App Constellation Sharing & Deep Linking (Viral Discovery Loop):**
+    * This workflow begins when a user taps the "Share" icon in the `FableDetailPopup`.
+This action opens the `FollowerShareModal`, which fetches the user's followers list via the `getFollowersDetails` Cloud Function.
+The user selects one or more recipients and taps "Send," triggering the `shareConstellation` Cloud Function.
+This backend function atomically creates `constellationShare` notification documents for each recipient.
+    * The recipient sees the new notification in their `NotificationsScreen`.
+Tapping this share card sets an intent in the global `NavigationIntentProvider` and pops the screen.
+The parent `ConstellationsScreen` peeks at this intent to switch to the "Explore" tab, while the `ExploreTab` itself consumes the intent, reads the `constellationId`, fetches its data via `FirestoreService`, and programmatically switches its internal view to the "Launch" toolkit to display the shared content, completing the seamless deep link experience.

 *   **Account Deletion Workflow (User-Initiated Data Purge - `AccountManagementScreen`, Cloud Function):**
     * The user initiates deletion from the "Danger Zone" in the `AccountManagementScreen`.
 The client guides them through multiple confirmation dialogs.
 To comply with Firebase's security policies for sensitive operations, the flow requires the user to **re-authenticate** recently, using a platform-aware process that supports both password and Google Sign-In.
 Once fully confirmed and re-authenticated, the client calls the `requestAccountDeletion` Cloud Function.
 This secure backend function then executes a comprehensive, cascading purge of all user data across every service: it dismantles their social graph, anonymizes moderation records, deletes all Firestore documents and subcollections, removes all associated files from Cloud Storage, deletes their entries from the Vector Search indices, and finally, purges the user's record from Firebase Authentication itself.
 Upon success, the client signs the user out and navigates them back to the `/auth` screen, completing the data lifecycle.